TezDevs/digital-hooligan/docs/attention-first-draft.md

 ## 6. What Changed for Me After Designing This Way

 The most noticeable change was speed.
 Not faster dashboards,
 but faster decisions.

-When dashboards were designed around decisions, the hesitation disappeared.
+When dashboards were built around decisions, hesitation dropped.
-Operators spent less time debating what they were seeing and more time acting with confidence.
+Operators spent less time debating signals and more time acting with confidence.

-Incidents didn’t magically vanish.
+Incidents didn’t disappear.
 Things still broke.
 Alerts still fired.

 But the path from signal to action shortened.

-Another change was trust.
+Trust changed too.
 When the main dashboard stayed quiet, people stopped assuming something was wrong.
-Silence became meaningful instead of suspicious.
+Silence became meaningful.

 Over time, this reduced alert fatigue and made escalations feel intentional instead of reactive.